Bryan Reynolds Preview, Player Props: Pirates vs. Royals

-Bryan Reynolds -- with a slugging percentage of .356 in his past 10 games (including zero homers) -- will be in action for the Pittsburgh Pirates against the Kansas City Royals, with Cole Ragans on the hill, on August 29 at 8:10 PM ET.
+The Pittsburgh Pirates, including Bryan Reynolds (.356 slugging percentage in past 10 games, including no home run), take on starter Angel Zerpa and the Kansas City Royals at Kauffman Stadium, Wednesday at 8:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Cubs.
+In his last appearance, he went 1-for-5 with a triple against the Royals.

 Bryan Reynolds Game Info & Props vs. the Royals